Transverse momentum dependent shape function for $J/\psi$ production in SIDIS: The matching procedure

 and the quantities $\sigma_{UU,{\cal P}}$ and $\sigma_{UU}^{\cos 2\phi_\psi}$ are related to the partonic process $\gamma^* g \to c\bar c[n]$ and they correspond to (see Ref.~\cite{Boer:2020:epJpsiMatching})

-Moreover, $P_{ab}$ in Eq.~\eqref{eq: collinear structure functions at ITM} denotes the leading order, fully unpolarized splitting functions, that can be found in Ref.~\cite{Collins:2011:QCDbook}, while $\delta P_{ab}$ are the splitting function of an unpolarized parton into a linearly polarized gluon, which can be found in Refs.~\cite{Sun:2011:GluonHiggs,Catani:2010:QCDResumGluon}.
+Moreover, $P_{ab}$ in Eq.~\eqref{eq: collinear structure functions at ITM} denotes the leading order, fully unpolarized splitting functions, that can be found in Ref.~\cite{Collins:2011:QCDbook}, while $\delta P_{ab}$ are the splitting function of an unpolarized parton into a linearly polarized gluon, which can be found in Refs.~\cite{Sun:2011:GluonHiggs,Catani:2010:QCDResumGluon}. {The convolution (denoted by the “$\otimes$” symbol) between these splitting functions and the parton distribution functions is defined as